NortonAlex/DAESIM/README.md

 $ conda activate daesim

-Then run `jupyter notebook` to open a jupyter server.
-From there, go into notebooks and work through the example notebooks.

-Once you're finished, you can deactivate the conda environment with the command:

-$ conda deactivate

 Now you have created the conda virtual environment to work in, we must install the package.
 To install the package use the command:

 $ pip install -e .

 Hopefully everything installed successfully.

 You can now run the code or open a jupyter notebook to start testing.
+To open a jupyter notebook run `jupyter notebook` to open a jupyter server.
+From there, go into the notebooks directory and work through the examples.

+Once you're finished, you can deactivate the conda environment with the command:

+$ conda deactivate

 ### Why do I only see `.py` files in the `notebooks` directory?